 The Organization calls art educators, artists and art education praticionners from all continents to bring their experiences, through workshops.

-Participants may submit a proposal for presentation, workshop or performance by filling the second part of the registration form (a short abstract up to 500 words) until 1st June 2018.
+Participants may submit a proposal for presentation, workshop or performance by filling the second part of the registration form (a short abstract up to 500 words).
 Authors may submit a more complete visual essay for peer-reviewing to be published in a special issue of IMAG.

 Until 2nd April 2018

 |High and Very High Human Development Index (HDI) Countries||80 Euros||100 Euros|